Pérez Prado: Later life and death

 In 1981, Pérez Prado was featured in a musical revue entitled Sun, which enjoyed a long run in Mexico City.
 In 1983, his brother Pantaleón Pérez Prado, a musician who was also known professionally as Pérez Prado, died, and the press erroneously reported Dámaso's death.

-His final appearance in the US was in Hollywood on September 12, 1987, when he played to a packed house.
-This was also the year of his final recording.
-Persistent ill health plagued him for the next two years, and he died of complications from a stroke in Mexico City on September 14, 1989, at age 72.
+On September 12, 1987, Pérez Prado made his final appearance in the US in Hollywood where he played to a packed house.
+Plagued by persistent ill health for the next two years, he died of complications from a stroke in Mexico City on September 14, 1989, at the age of 72.

 Legacy

 Although he did not create the genre—Orestes López and his brother Cachao did in 1937—Pérez Prado has been recognized as a key figure in the refinement and popularization of mambo and Cuban dance music in general across the world in the 1950s.
 His success came from his adaptation of the fast mambo rhythm to the American-style big bands of the 1940s and away from the quieter Cuban charanga.